molneya/indev-level-converter/README.md

 For advanced users, there are some options to fine tune how you want to convert your world:

 - `-o`, `--output`: Sets output directory of the world.
-- `--x-offset CHUNKS`: Sets chunk offset of the converted world in the x direction.
+- `--x-offset BLOCKS`: Sets block offset of the converted world in the x direction.
-- `--z-offset CHUNKS`: Sets chunk offset of the converted world in the z direction.
+- `--z-offset BLOCKS`: Sets block offset of the converted world in the z direction.
-- `--y-offset BLOCKS`: Sets **block** offset of the converted world in the y direction.
+- `--y-offset BLOCKS`: Sets block offset of the converted world in the y direction.
 - `--seed SEED`: Sets seed of converted world.
 Useful if you already scouted a seed you want to place the world into.
 - `--fill-block BLOCK_ID`: The block to use to fill the world when used with `--y-offset`.
 Use 0 (air) for floating worlds.
 - `--repopulate`: Sets the TerrainPopulated tag of chunks to false.
 Do this if you want to regenerate ores and trees.